chaunceygardiner/weewx-loopdata/README.md

 for LoopData to prime it's accumulators.
 For example, if a week field is included in the weewx.conf fields line (week.rain.sum), daily summaries for the week will be read to prime the week accumulator.
 If no week field is included, no work will be done.
-Ditto for rainyear, year, month and 10m accumulators.
+Ditto for rainyear, year, month, 10m and 2m accumulators.
 They are populated only if they are used.
 Lastly, only the necessary observation types are tracked in the accumulators.
 For example, if no form of monthy.barometer is specified on the fields line, the monthly accumulator will not accumulate baromter readings.